K3vnDev/studymate/README.md

 Totally!
 Just keep in mind that Studymate relies on private Supabase and OpenAI keys, so it's not exactly plug-and-play.

-That said, you're more than welcome to dive into the codebase, check out how it's structured, or steal—I mean, *borrow*—components and logic for your own projects.
+That said, you're more than welcome to dive into the codebase, check out how it's structured, or steal—I mean, *borrow*—components and logic for your own projects 😌

 Here's what might be useful:
 - `/components`: UI building blocks
-- `/lib`: Utility declarations and logic
+- `/lib`: Utility logic
 - `/hooks`: Custom hooks, some are modular